zdavison/miyagi/README.md

 ## How can I help?

 Write tests!
 Even if they don't pass, I'll look at valid JSON spec tests and make them work. :)

+## Thanks

+Thanks to [Mobile Travel Technologies Ltd.](http://mttnow.com), for letting me develop some of this on company time.